eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `EpochSlots`
-Contains a one byte index and a `EpochSlots` structure:
+Contains a one byte index and a `EpochSlots` structure which holds the list of all slots from an epoch (epoch consists around 432000 slots).
+There can be 256 epoch slots in total:
 ```rust
 EpochSlots(u8, EpochSlots)
 ```
 ##### `EpochSlots`
 - from - public key of origin
-- slots -
+- slots - list of epoch slots - can be either uncompressed or compressed with `Flate2` algorithm
 - wallclock - wallclock of the node that generated that message

 ```rust